Ares-Developers/Ares-docs/new/misc/stringtableenhancements.rst

 main string table :file:`ra2md.csf` is.

-If your string table editor does not support setting the language manually, use a hex edior to set the four bytes starting at offset 0x14 directly.
+If your string table editor does not support setting the language manually, use a hex editor to set the four bytes starting at offset 0x14 directly.

 .. index:: String Tables; Language-neutral string tables